Man Mo temples in Hong Kong: Sheung Wan

-The largest Man Mo Temple in Hong Kong is on 124–126 Hollywood Road, in Sheung Wan.
-It was built in 1847.
+The largest Man Mo temple in Hong Kong is at 124–126 Hollywood Road, in Sheung Wan, built in 1847.
 It is part of a complex that comprises three adjacent blocks: Man Mo Temple, Lit Shing Temple (No. 128 Hollywood Road), and Kung So.

 The Man Mo Temple, the main building of the complex, is dedicated to the civil god Man Cheong and the martial god Kwan Tai.
 Lit Shing Kung (列聖宫) is for the worship of all heavenly gods.
 Kung So (公所), to its west, was an assembly hall where community affairs and disputes were settled.

-In 1908, the temple was officially entrusted to Tung Wah Board of Directors.
+In 1908, the temple was officially entrusted to the Tung Wah Board of Directors.
 The temple has since been managed by the Tung Wah Group of Hospitals.
-It was graded as a Grade I historic building in 1993 and it is now a declared monument.
+It was graded as a Grade I historic building in 1993, and it is now a declared monument.

-It is open from 8:00am to 6:00pm daily.

 Tai Po

-The Man Mo Temple in Fu Shin Street (富善街), Tai Po, was built in 1893 to mark the founding of Tai Wo Shi (Tai Wo Market Town, now commonly known as Tai Po Market).
-It has been listed as a declared monument of Hong Kong.
+The Man Mo Temple on Fu Shin Street (富善街), Tai Po, was built in 1893, to mark the founding of Tai Wo Shi (Tai Wo Market Town, now commonly known as Tai Po Market).
+It has been listed as a declared monument.

 Lantau

-At Pak Ngan Heung (白銀鄉), in Mui Wo, Lantau Island, this Man Mo Temple underwent a major renovation in 1960 and was rebuilt in 2001.
-It is not graded.
+The Man Mo temple at Pak Ngan Heung (白銀鄉), in Mui Wo, Lantau Island, underwent a major renovation in 1960 and was rebuilt in 2001.

-In popular culture

-The Hollywood Road temple made an appearance in the video game Shenmue II for the Dreamcast and Xbox consoles.
-The temple and its grounds can be explored.
-However, its location in the video game is different from its actual place.
-The temple also appeared in the series' anime adaptation.